alextsui05/blender-off-addon/README.md

 Please feel free to open an issue/pull request about any problems you have or features you'd want to have.
-I'll do my best to be responsive, but if not, feel free to ping me with a mention, or tweet at me.
+I'll do my best to be responsive, but if not, feel free to ping me an email or tweet at me.

 # Links

 Blender Wiki page: http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Import-Export/Object_File_Format_%28.off%29

 # Changelog

+## 0.4.0 / 2020-05-10

+- Support breaking API changes in Blender 2.8x release.

 ## 0.3.1 / 2017-11-03